yoctoproject/poky/documentation/ref-manual/variables.rst

       :term:`PV` is the default value of the :term:`PKGV` variable.

+   :term:`PYPI_PACKAGE`
+      When inheriting the :ref:`pypi <ref-classes-pypi>` class, specifies the `PyPI <https://pypi.org/>`__ package name to be built.
+The default value is set based upon :term:`BPN` (stripping any "python-" or "python3-" prefix off if present), however for some packages it will need to be set explicitly if that will not match the package name (e.g. where the package name has a prefix, underscores, uppercase letters etc.)

    :term:`PYTHON_ABI`
       When used by recipes that inherit the :ref:`setuptools3 <ref-classes-setuptools3>` class, denotes the